baumerdev/ibantools-germany/README.md

 ![CI: Lint, test and build](https://github.com/baumerdev/ibantools-germany/workflows/Lint,%20test%20and%20build/badge.svg?branch=main)
 [![Coverage Status](https://coveralls.io/repos/github/baumerdev/ibantools-germany/badge.svg?branch=main)](https://coveralls.io/github/baumerdev/ibantools-germany?branch=main)

-This TypeScript/JavaScript library validates German bank account numbers and can be used as an enhancement of IBAN validators like [IBANTools](https://simplify.github.io/ibantools/).
+This TypeScript/JavaScript library validates IBAN and German bank account numbers.
+It can be used as an enhancement of IBAN validators like [IBANTools](https://simplify.github.io/ibantools/).

 If you need German bank data in your project e.g. to auto-fill forms when a user enters an IBAN, take a look the side project  [BankData-Germany](https://baumerdev.github.io/bankdata-germany/).